xogroup/toki-config/API.md

 ### Instantiating

-Before Instantiating you must define an options object that specifies with configuration loading submodule you wish to use.
-Then to get an instance of the configuration loader, you require `toki-config` and call a `new` instance, passing in the options object.
+Before Instantiating you must define an options object that specifies which configuration loading submodule you wish to use.
+Then to get an instance of the configuration loader, you require `toki-config` and call a `new` instance of it, passing in the options object as an argument.

 ```Javascript
 const options = {